peterszatmary/spring-microservice-hackathon/README.md

 Project about how to build microservices with spring ecosystem.

 ## Used Spring modules / technologies
-- spring cloud config server : for holding all configuration files for all microservices.
+- **spring cloud config server** : for holding all configuration files for all microservices.
 ## Microservice application architecture with communication

+- **user-microservice** : simple microservice with any external communication.
+Communicates just at the beginning with configuration-server microservice to obtain configs.
+- **config-server** : holds all configs for all microservices in all spring profiles.